unveiler-io/developer-website/blog/2021-02-01-Dogfooding-at-ClaimR.md

 ---
-title: Dogfooding at ClaimR
+title: Dogfooding at Unveiler
 author: Adriaan Knapen
-author_title: Founder of ClaimR
+author_title: Founder of Unveiler
 author_url: https://github.com/Addono
 author_image_url: /img/team/adriaan.jpg
-tags: [ClaimR, ClaimR Auth, Google Play, App, Release]
+tags: [ClaimR, ClaimR Auth, Unveiler, Google Play, App, Release]
-description: We are proud to announce that after a month of hard work, we have released ClaimR's first fully-fledged app, putting ClaimR's verified location technology directly in the hands of end users.
+description: We are proud to announce that after a month of hard work, we have released Unveiler's first fully-fledged app, putting Unveiler's verified location technology directly in the hands of end users.
 image: img/claimr-auth_featured.jpg
 hide_table_of_contents: false
 ---

-Over the past few months we have been working hard at ClaimR to build a fully-fledged app on top of our verified location technology.
+Over the past few months we have been working hard at Unveiler to build a fully-fledged app on top of our verified location technology.
 Our primary commitment will be to develop state of the art verified location technology and a great developer experience.
 Now we took some time to build and productize an app for ourselves.
 It's available for free in the [Google Play Store](https://play.google.com/store/apps/details?id=tools.claimr.auth), so be sure to check it out!